3 Reasons Your Review Count Might Be Off

 “Remember that transparency is always the key with reviews,” cautions Billy.
 “Use that as your guide when making decisions and you can’t go wrong.”

-If you are getting different guidance from your marketing company, contact us online for a free consultation about your marketing strategy.
+If you are getting different guidance from your marketing company, contact LeadsNearby for a consultation on your marketing strategy.

 How To Respond To Customer Reviews On Your Google Business Profile » « Adding Your Google Business Profile To A Nearby Now Account